Classification is the bedrock of the Paralympic movement, without it competitive sport is not possible, or meaningful.

 Both the IPC and ParalympicsGB consider it best practice for athletes to undergo national classification prior to presenting for international classification.
 National classification aims to mirror each international federation’s classification rules, practices and outcomes.
 National classification serves to determine whether an athlete meets the sport’s minimum eligibility criteria as early as possible in their career and allows athletes competing in the UK to benchmark themselves against international competition standards.

-ParalympicsGB employs an Athlete Services Manager, Mike Hutchinson, to work with our NGBs to support and develop sustainable, credible and robust national sport specific strategies and programmes.
+ParalympicsGB employs an Athlete Services Manager, Joshua Morgan, to work with our NGBs to support and develop sustainable, credible and robust national sport specific strategies and programmes.

 Who can be Classifiers?

 Classifiers are a type of technical official, like judges, umpires, referees and timekeepers, but specific to Paralympic sport.
-International classifiers are trained and accredited by the International Federation for that sport and work in panels of at least 2, reaching decisions by consensus.
+International Classifiers are trained and accredited by the sports International Federation while the National Classifiers are trained and accredited by the sports National Governing Bodies.

 A typical classification panel for athletes with a physical impairment is made up of one medical classifier (often a physio) and one technical classifier (can be a qualified coach or a bio-mechanic with experience in that sport).
 Athletes with a visual impairment are classified by optometrists and ophthalmologists.
 For athletes with an intellectual impairment, the role of a medical classifier is filled by a psychologist.